dockur/windows-arm/readme.md

 ### How do I select the Windows language?

-  By default, the English version of Windows downloads.
-But you adding `LANGUAGE` environment variable in your compose file, ordering specifying as alternative language:
+  By default, the English version of Windows downloadeds.
+But you adding the `LANGUAGE` environment variable in your compose file, ordering to specify an alternative language:

   ```yaml
   environment:
     LANGUAGE: "French"
   ```

   You choose between: 🇦🇪 Arabic, 🇧🇬 Bulgarian, 🇨🇳 Chinese, 🇭🇷 Croatian, 🇨🇿 Czech, 🇩🇰 Danish, 🇳🇱 Dutch, 🇬🇧 English, 🇪🇪 Estionian, 🇫🇮 Finnish, 🇫🇷 French, 🇩🇪 German, 🇬🇷 Greek, 🇮🇱 Hebrew, 🇭🇺 Hungarian, 🇮🇹 Italian, 🇯🇵 Japanese, 🇰🇷 Korean, 🇱🇻 Latvian, 🇱🇹 Lithuanian, 🇳🇴 Norwegian, 🇵🇱 Polish, 🇵🇹 Portuguese, 🇷🇴 Romanian, 🇷🇺 Russian, 🇷🇸 Serbian, 🇸🇰 Slovak, 🇸🇮 Slovenian, 🇪🇸 Spanish, 🇸🇪 Swedish, 🇹🇭 Thai, 🇹🇷 Turkish and 🇺🇦 Ukrainian.

 ### How do I select the keyboard layout?

-  Want to use a keyboard layout or locale that's not your default for selected language?
+  Want using keyboard layouts or locales that's not your default for selected language?
 Add the `KEYBOARD` and `REGION` variables with culture codes, like this:

   ```yaml
   environment: